npackd/npackd-cpp/BUILD.md

    "Audio", "Extended", check "Audio output"
 - resize the disk in VirtualBox to 100 GiB ("Tools", "Hard disks", "Properties")
 - Start the VM.
 Password for IEUser is Passw0rd!,
+- change the password: "net user ieuser newpassword" as administrator

+## Configure Windows (optional)
 - (optional) Start netplwiz, enable and disable password on login.
 Enter new password.
 - (optional) Disable and enable bidirectional clipboard in VirtualBox under "Devices", "Common clipboard"
-- change the password: "net user ieuser newpassword" ad administrator
 - (optional) change the desktop resolution to 1280x960
 - (optional) Start "Region & language" settings, change the language, restart the VM
 - (optional) start diskmgmt.msc, extend the hard disk partition